cntzr/smpl/README.md

 # smpl

-my own dark hugo theme built from scratch, just simple css and no javascript at all
+My own dark hugo theme built from scratch, just simple css and no javascript at all.

+Support for ...

+* pages
+* posts and
+* projects.